EDUCBA

 Part 13 – Cost of Equity

 The cost of equity varies with the risk of an issue.
 As with debt, a higher risk will result in a higher cost associated with taking this risk.
 In general terms, it has been observed over time that the cost of equity is typically higher than the cost of debt.
-If a company goes bankrupt, equity holders only receive a return after debt holders are paid.
-This is because debt holders have a prior claim on assets which reduces the residual claim of equity holders.
-Conversely, if a company performs well, equity holders receive all the benefits of the upside while debt holders receive only their contracted payments.
-The increased range of possible outcomes for equity holders, especially in companies with high levels of debt, makes equity more risky and therefore an equity investor will demand a greater return than a holder of debt.
+If a company goes bankrupt, equity holders only receive a return after debt holders get their payment.
+This is because debt holders have a prior claim on assets, reducing the residual claim of equity holders.

 COE-1